brynportella/210621---UTA-SH---Java-MSA/Ethans Notes/Week3-Front-Servlet/HTMLDay1.md

 -   Inline CSS, this is CSS applied directly to the element in the HTML page
 -   Intern/Embedded CSS, this is CSS written inside of `<style>` tag in the head of your document
--   Externa, this is a completely independent .css file that you import into your html document,
+-   External, this is a completely independent .css file that you import into your html document,
     -   use the `<link rel="stylesheet" href="style.css">` to link you css files

 # CSS Box Model